mariorodeghiero/mariorodeghiero-blog/posts/2019-12-12-storybook-with-global-style.md

 ## How to config the loader

-Into of the folder **.storybook/**  has a file with the name **config.js**.
+In the folder **.storybook/**  has a file with the name **config.js**.
 To apply the global style for all components into your project, you can use this code below.

 **Note:**

-you need to change the name of **require.context( )** depends on the structure.
+you need to change the name of **require.context( )** depending on the structure.

 Make sure that you have **react**, **react-dom**, **@babel/core**, and **babel-loader** in your dependencies.